-Now for the same example, Mr. Suji wants to know what should be the units required at the different variable cost per units.
+Now for the same example, Mr. Suji wants to know what should be the units required at the different variable cost per unit.
 For this create a table like the below one.

 The reason why we have selected B4 cell because in the newly created table we have put different Variable Cost per unit row-wise, so accordingly we have selected the variable cost per unit as Row input cell.

-Click on Ok, we should get the data table like the below one.
+- Click on Ok, we should get the data table in excel like the below one.